pieaerts/pieaerts/_workshops/masterclass.md

 ---
-title: BECAUSE PEOPLE MATTER
+title: BECAUSE PEOPLE MATTER | the workshop
 workshop_date: 2018-07-06 00:00:00
-subtitle: Masterclass story-telling & portrait photography
+subtitle: Story-telling & portrait photography workshop
 introduction_html: >-
   <p>Do you feel like you need a new boost in your photography?&nbsp;</p><p>Do
   you want to creatively push yourself?&nbsp;</p><p>Or do you want to broaden